 We each offer unique linguistic and cultural backgrounds that we weave into the TA-DA! tapestry with pride.
 None of us had set foot in the same room when we embarked on this journey, but we’ve become a united force, sharing hopes, dreams, fears - and the belief and passion for this first-of-its-kind endeavor.

 The TA-DA! family makes it fun, and easy, for kids to learn languages and culture no matter language(s) is spoken at home.

 That’s when the magic happens.

-When not supporting and encouraging her lovely team members, Michelle enjoys culturally diverse, sunny living with her trilingual family (French, Dutch and English) in San Francisco Bay.
+When not supporting and encouraging her lovely team members, Michelle enjoys culturally diverse, sunny living with her trilingual family (French, Dutch and English) in the San Francisco Bay area.
 She lives and breathes language and culture and has many sleepless nights from sheer idea invasion.
 She lives for children’s causes and calls herself lucky for having been able to do what she loves, teaching French and English around the globe, from kindergarten to university.
 (She just returned to the States after nearly a decade in her husband’s country Belgium.)
 Michelle has degrees in both language and radio/TV/film and was actually a journalist in another life.
 When she returns to her roots, she’s with family in Nashville sporting cowboy boots - and just maybe letting slip the occasional ‘y’all'.
 (That's her running the streets of Germany...in another of her former lives.)